-At present, the Company has sufficient financial resources to continue in operational existence for the foreseeable future.
+At present, taking into account the judgments, estimates and other matters discussed above, the Company has sufficient financial resources to continue in operational existence for the foreseeable future.
 For these reasons, the financial statements of the Company have been prepared on a going concern basis.